 General Operating Support: This refers to funding for items essential to the successful operation of the organization and its capacity to fulfill its mission.
-Please note that GWG does not provide unrestricted funds for general organizational needs.
 Requests for operating support must provide detailed information about why the funds are necessary and how they will be used to support the mission of the organization and enhance the impact on the population served.

-Capital Improvement: This refers to projects requesting a facility or equipment upgrade (as distinguished from maintenance or repair), renovation of existing space or building of new space that increases efficiency and enhances ability to better fulfill the mission of the organization.
+Capital Improvement: This refers to requests for a facility or equipment upgrade (as distinguished from maintenance or repair), renovation of existing space or building of new space that increases efficiency and enhances ability to better fulfill the mission of the organization.

-New or Expanded Program: This refers to grants which focus on (1) continuing existing programs, (2) implementing new programs or services in order to more successfully accomplish the goals of the organization or which seek to expand existing programs or service to new populations or locations.
+Existing, New or Expanded Programs: This refers to grants which focus on (1) continuing existing programs, (2) implementing new programs or services to accomplish the goals of the organization more successfully or (3) which seek to expand existing programs or service to new populations or locations.

-Is this a one or two year request?
+Is this a one-year or a two-year request?

-Check “one year” if you will be able to fully implement and evaluate your project within a one year period.
-Check “two year” grant if you are requesting funding for a project that will take more than a year to implement and assess and for which you can outline distinct action steps for each of the two years.
+Check “one-year” if you will be able to fully implement and evaluate the grant within a one year period.
+Check “two-year” grant if you are requesting a grant that will take more than a year to implement and assess and for which you can outline distinct action steps for each of the two years.
 See Frequently Asked Questions for more details if you are uncertain about whether you qualify for a two-year request.

 Provide details about your organization, its vision and mission, its ongoing programs and impact on the community.
-Tell us why your organization is well positioned to implement the program for which you are requesting funding.
+Tell us why your organization is well positioned to implement the grant for which you are requesting funding.
 Please include the date when your organization began providing services in Greenville County.
 Also, state how long your Executive Director (or similar individual) has been serving in this position.
 If the person has served less than three years, please provide the individual’s prior position, either with your organization or another organization.

-Describe in detail the specific project for which grant funding is sought.
+Describe in detail the specifics of your grant request.
 Max = 250 words

-Provide enough detail about the project so that someone who is not familiar with your project can understand what you hope to do, why it is needed and how it will impact your targeted populations.
-Include specific details about the number of people helped directly or indirectly by the project and what additional resources are needed to ensure successful outcomes.
+Provide enough detail to educate GWG Members about your plans, why funding is needed and how the grant will impact your targeted populations.
+Include specific details about the number of people who will be helped directly or indirectly, and what additional resources may be needed to ensure successful outcomes.
 If applicable, outline major partnerships and collaborations providing support for the requested grant.

-List 1-3 specific planned outcomes for your project.
+List 1-3 specific planned outcomes for your grant.
 Max = 100 words

 Briefly list up to 3 Planned Outcomes (sometimes referred to as your goals or objectives).
-In other words, what benefits or changes will occur for the populations served as a result of your project?
+How will the receipt of a GWG grant benefit the community you serve?

-You will also list these same 1-3 Planned Outcomes on the Evaluation Template where you will need to provide additional details about specific action steps, timeline, short-term Performance Success Indicators as well as longer-term Impact Success Indicators for each.
+You will also list these same 1-3 Planned Outcomes on the Evaluation Template where you will need to provide additional details about specific action steps, timeline, and performance success indicators for each.

-Describe how the project will be sustained beyond GWG funding.
+Continue beyond GWG Funding.
 Max = 50 words

-Explain what will happen with the program after the GWG grant and how the program or outcomes will be sustained over time.
+Please explain what will happen after the GWG grant and how the planned outcomes will be sustained over time.

-What makes this project compelling?
+What makes this grant compelling?
 What is its greatest impact?
 Max = 150 words

-Provide an overview of your project by briefly summarizing your responses to questions 16 and 17 and highlighting the potential impact on the Greenville community and the population you serve.
+Highlight the potential impact on the Greenville community and the population you serve.
 Be convincing – tell your story.
-Feel free to use anecdotes, statistics, past successes and stories about the people whose lives will be changed as a result of your project.
+Feel free to use anecdotes, statistics, past successes, and stories about the people whose lives will be changed because of your grant.

 IRS Determination Letter

 Scan and upload your non-profit certification letter.
-Organizations who have a fiscal agent (and, therefore, do not have an IRS Determination Letter) should upload documentation from the fiscal agent indicating they are aware of, and in support, of the proposed project and grant application.
+Organizations that have a fiscal agent (and, therefore, do not have an IRS Determination Letter) should upload documentation from the fiscal agent indicating they are aware of, and in support of, the proposed grant application.

 Most Recent Form 990